 2. Online booking software for rentals

-It’s one thing to have a website that showcases your most popular rental items as if they’ve never been used before and another to show your live availability.
+It’s one thing to have a website that showcases your most popular rental items as if they’ve never been used before and another to show their live availability.
 Without online booking software, you’ll be stuck in the same boat of answering endless calls and emails.
 Your stuff will just be online.

 There are three parts of online rental booking software that’ll turn your website from a static catalog into an online shop: